moodlebox/moodlebox.net/content/en/help/moodle-update.md

  [3]: {{< relref "help/change-password" >}}
  [4]: {{< relref "help/credentials" >}}

- [^1]: In order to allow a simplified update of Moodle, its installation was done using Git.
+ [^git]: In order to allow a simplified update of Moodle, its installation was done using Git.
+ [^future]: Of course, you'll have to choose an existing and stable branch, so wait for the [official release](https://docs.moodle.org/dev/Releases#General_release_calendar) of the wanted Moodle version to do so.